borntofrappe/Front-End-Practice/Navigator Events/README.md

 ## Goal

-Highlight if the page is connected to the world wide web.
+Highlight if the current page is connected to the world wide web.

 ## Links